 Can an old microwave oven be used as a Faraday cage?

-YES, to an extent, an old microwave oven may be re-purposed as a Faraday cage against EMP (electro magnetic pulse).
+Maybe, to an extent, an old microwave oven may be re-purposed as a Faraday cage against EMP (electromagnetic pulse).
 In fact, its design is very much similar to a basic Faraday cage (with a probable caveat related to frequency / wavelength).
 A Faraday cage is an enclosure formed by conducting material or by a mesh of such material.
-A microwave oven’s very design is to enclose the electro-magnetic radiation of microwaves, and keep them from getting out.
+A microwave oven’s very design is to enclose the electromagnetic radiation of microwaves, and to keep it’s energy from getting out.
 The reverse will also be true – they can’t get in.

-A Faraday cage by its very definition does not have to be grounded to reflect or keep out electro-magnetic waves (they normally are not grounded).
-From inside the cage, it makes no difference if the conductive shell is grounded or not.
+A Faraday cage by its very definition does not have to be grounded to reflect or keep out electromagnetic waves.
+From inside the cage it makes no difference if the conductive shell is grounded or not.
 The inside ‘doesn’t know’ about the outside with regards to electromagnetic radiation.
 If the Faraday cage is grounded it will simply shed off any static charge.

 The frequency of a microwave oven is 2.45 GHz (gigahertz) and has a wavelength of 4.82 inches.
 Since the holes of the screen mesh of a microwave oven are small compared to the wavelength of the microwave itself, little radiation can leak out.
 There are also mesh screens on the sides of the oven cavity, one to protect the oven light while allowing it to shine into the cavity, the other to permit ventilation.